YixiongXu/The-Social-Network-Analysis/README.md

 # The-Social-Network-Analysis

 The purpose of the project is to generate a basic sociogram and interpret centrality measures and clustering procedures from it.
+SNA resolves relational information as additional fields that can be included in the model.
+These exported key performance indicators measure an individual's social characteristics.
+Combining these social attributes with individual-based measurements provides a better overview of the individual, thus improving the predictive accuracy of the model.

 ![image](https://user-images.githubusercontent.com/70576346/121510691-7a9cf800-ca1a-11eb-954b-bfd6c21da5ee.png)

 It depicts the network structure of nodes and bonds, edges, or connections to them to investigate social structures.
 It allows us to find some of the most characteristic origins (nodes).

+#Practical Use
+  -Accurately market people and recommend personalized goods and services.
+  -cutting off the key nodes in the network can effectively stop the spread of infectious diseases.
+  -Identify fraud groups in the Internet financial industry and make anti-fraud predictions.

+After dividing social networks, you can accurately market people and recommend personalized goods and services, such as JD.com;
+The spread of disease is also spread outward by a central point, cutting off the key nodes in the network can effectively stop the spread of infectious diseases;
+Identify fraud groups in the Internet financial industry and make anti-fraud predictions;

 ![image](https://user-images.githubusercontent.com/70576346/121362326-99db4d00-c968-11eb-8444-097b99286f10.png)